What are your hours?

 May I check out a Reference book?

-No, reference books labeled “RR” do not circulate, even overnight.
+No, reference books, labeled “RR,” do not circulate.
 However, we may be able to give you a similar item (such as last year’s edition of a reference source), order the same item from a library that does allow it to circulate, or photocopy the information.
+Ask at the Reference Desk for your options.

 Finding Books and Materials in the Library